 His first game was on July 30, hitting third between Willie Mays and Cepeda, facing Phillies’ ace Robin Roberts at Seals Stadium.
 All McCovey did was go 4-for-4 with two triples, leading the Giants to a 7-2 victory.
 It was one of the more impressive debuts in big league history.
 He hit in his first seven games, batting .467 in that stretch, including his first home run (off the Pirates’ Ron Kline) and his first two-homer game (both off Milwaukee’s Bob Buhl).
 On August 17 he started a 22-game hitting streak, at the end of which he was hitting .381.
 He finished his two-month debut batting .354 with 13 home runs.
 The Giants stayed in first place most of August and September, and led both Los Angeles and Milwaukee by two games with eight to play, but lost seven of the eight and finished third, four games behind the pennant-winning Dodgers.

 A theme of the Giants of this period was all of the surplus talent that they kept producing, and how they ultimately mismanaged it.
 This was especially true at first base.
-Though they had traded Bill White in March, the Giants now controlled two Hall of Fame talents who played first base, both soon to be 22 years old, born just four months apart in fact.
+Though they had traded Bill White in March, the Giants now controlled two Hall of Fame talents who played first base, both 22 years old, born just four months apart in fact.
 Rather than trying to trade one of them, in a deal which they would almost definitely not have received equivalent value, the Giants chose to keep both.
 The experiment with Cepeda at third base lasted four games, resulting in two assists and three errors.
 Cepeda moved to left field, where he was also uncomfortable, though he did less damage.
 Thirty years later, Cepeda had some perspective.
 "I just wasn't ready mentally," he said.
 "I know I could've played left field if I'd put my mind to it, but I was only 21 years old and very sensitive.
 Friends and other players kept telling me I should demand to play first.
 It was all pride with me.
 And ignorance."11 McCovey, as always the loyal teammate, just wanted to play. “"I could see his point," recalled McCovey.
 "Why should he make a fool out of himself playing out of position.
 The thing is, we both couldn't be on first."12

 "I could understand his reluctance," manager Bill Rigney recalled.
 "But Cepeda was the better athlete, so I thought he could make the move to another position more easily.
 But he would come up to me and say, 'Beel, I the first baseman not the left fielder.'
 What could you do?
 He was the most popular San Francisco Giant.
 It was very hard not to like Orlando Cepeda.
 But this became an unresolvable situation."13 That said, it was Rigney’s job to try, and he and his bosses deserve some blame for later allowing Cepeda to dictate the defensive alignment.
 In 1960, with the team moving to brand new Candlestick Park, he stayed with the same alignment—McCovey at first base and Cepeda in left field.
-(With Willie Mays, the best player in baseball, manning center field, Rigney also had the problem of finding places for Willie Kirkland, Jackie Brandt, Leon Wagner, Felipe Alou, and Matty Alou.)
+(With Willie Mays, the best player in baseball, manning center field, Rigney also had the problem of finding places for Willie Kirkland, Felipe Alou, and Matty Alou.)

 “If anyone’s immune to the sophomore jinx, it’s got to be McCovey,” Rigney said.
 “His hitting is fundamentally too sound.
 He has a near perfect swing, a picture swing, and he doesn’t go after too many bad balls.”14 Fully grown at 6-feet-4 and 200 pounds, McCovey had a tough year in 1960.
-At the end of May he was hitting .267 with 9 home runs, but a prolonged summer slump kept him on the bench often, and eventually to Triple-A in late July.
+At the end of May he was hitting .267 with 9 home runs, but a prolonged summer slump kept him on the bench often, and eventually to Triple-A in mid-July.
 His demotion was brief, just 17 games, but he continued to struggle on his return.
 For the season he hit .238 with 13 home runs.
 While his numbers against right-handed pitchers were respectable (.279, 13 homers), against southpaws McCovey hit a wretched .129 in 70 at bats.
 McCovey’s defense, never a strong suit, suffered along with his offense.

 In 1961 McCovey, playing for new manager Al Dark, was used as a platoon first baseman most of the season, starting 79 games and batting .271 with 18 home runs.
 Cepeda, whose hitting was apparently unaffected by the shuffling, shifted all year between first base and left field and had a great season, hitting .311 while leading the league with 46 home runs and 142 RBI.
 The next year, Dark announced that Cepeda, clearly the star of the tandem, would be his full-time first baseman.
 McCovey began the year as a pinch-hitter, then began to work his way into sharing the left field job with Harvey Kuenn.
 He had never played the outfield in his life, but at least he had Willie Mays next to him.
 “Mays told me what to do,” McCovey recalled.
 “He built up my confidence.
 He let me make plays he could have made, and the club would have wanted him to make.”15 Still it was not an easy transition, leading one local observer to say, "Don't give him a glove.
 Give him a cigarette and a blindfold."16

 For the 1962 season, in his part-time left field role, McCovey hit .293 with 20 home runs in just 229 at bats.
 His .590 slugging percentage would have been fourth in the league had he had the requisite playing time.
-Dark had given up on him against left-handed pitchers—he started only once all year against a lefty, and he was removed for pinch-hitters anytime a lefty was brought in.
-As a result, he played just 19 complete games.
+Dark had given up on him against left-handed pitchers—he started only once all year against a lefty, and he was removed for pinch-hitters nearly anytime a lefty was brought in.
+As a result, he played just 20 complete games.
 For the season he finished 3-for-10 against southpaws.
 In the World Series, he started four times—sitting out the three games Whitey Ford pitched.
 In Game 2, he homered off Ralph Terry in a 2-0 Giants win, went hitless in Game 3, singled in Game 5, and then played a central role in the finale.

 In Game 7, facing Terry again, he tripled to deep center field in the seventh but had the biggest at-bat of his career in the bottom of the ninth.
 Trailing 1-0 with two out and runners at second and third, McCovey strode to the plate.
 Yankee manager Ralph Houk came to the mound to talk to Terry, and many observers felt that he would walk McCovey to face the right-handed Cepeda, who had been battling a knee injury the previous few weeks.
 Houk chose to pitch to Willie, who hit a long foul ball, and then hit a bullet directly to second baseman Bobby Richardson, who squeezed it for the final out and the World Series title.
 Two months later this at-bat was immortalized by Giants fan Charles Shultz in his daily Peanuts comic strip.
 After three identical frames show Charlie Brown and Linus sitting dejectedly on a curb, the final frame shows Charlie Brown wailing to the heavens: “Why couldn’t McCovey have hit the ball just three feet higher?”18